Question and Answer Page!! (Editing/Adding as I can)

 ⭐#9 Does my rabbit need a vet?

 ➡️ A few people like to get shots for their rabbits but I only use a vet if it's sick.
 No routine checkups or shots are needed but some prefer to get them regardless.
 You will need an *exotic* vet if you have an emergency or want to spay/neuter.
+(I highly recommend calling animal shelters in your area and ask where/when the next spay/neuter clinics for rabbits are.
+They not only have more experience and success, but are much cheaper!)
 Find a vet with lots of experience with rabbits and be aware that it's not uncommon for rabbits to die under anesthesia.

 ⭐#10 Prices

 ➡️ I'm asked often why I charge so much.
 I'm charging for my time, expertise, and expenses.
+I've spent over $25k on my rabbitry.
+I've imported rabbits from across the ocean.
+I've studied genetics.
+I'm VERY selective and careful on who I breed!
+I select my breeders for temperament, conformation, health, coat quality, size, and color.
+I give away rabbits that do not conform to my standards of a quality pet to those who understand the risks.
 There are many breeders who charge much less and I'm not offended when you purchase from them instead.
 This is my full time job.
 Often, 14 hours a day!
 I spend hours daily handling my rabbits.
 I take pictures and videos of them for you and will even get updated photos (quality ones, because I'm a good photographer) for you as often as possible.
 (Please remember I'm busy and once or twice a week is usually what I have time for.)
 I clean out every single tray and every single water bowl DAILY.
 Your bunnies are clean, healthy, and sociable when you pick them up.
 In addition, I spend hours daily answering questions by phone or through messenger.
 Believe me when I say I often am working 14 hours a day!
 I try not to because I have a life too. 😆 But I do "life" between "bunny business" most days.
 If I'm working in the garden, I will stop to answer messages.
 I will wait if I'm with family because yes...they are more important!
 So thank you for your patience!

 ⭐#11 Can I use a harness and leash on my bunny?